oxydeologist/socials/gear.md

 ### Actual Setup
 ![](https://pbs.twimg.com/media/FQXTCwyacAAVNFd?format=jpg&name=small)

-This looks depressing but yeah I live in a dormitory at the moment so :shrug:

 ## Nerd PC Specs if you're into that stuff 👀
 I still can't believe you would look into this knowing what you just saw